 - Balance sheet accounts (investments): 11200 Purchased packaged software products and information systems; 11400 Self-made or commissioned information systems; 11900001*; 11910011**; 12550 ICT equipment; 12990011**

 - Regarding investments, the report covers entries that represent budget expenditure for the year in question.

-Regarding investments, it should be noted that the report does not include ICT expenses recorded in the accounts for fixed assets in progress in commercial accounting.
-It has not been possible to include in the report the share of ICT in fixed assets in progress as it is not separated from other fixed assets in progress in commercial accounting.
-Based on accounting data, it has been estimated that a significant, or even the greatest, share of ICT investments is treated as fixed assets in progress in accounting.
-Consequently, the accruals in the balance sheet accounts in the report do not provide a comprehensive overview of the amount of ICT investments in central government.
+Regarding investments, it should be noted that until year 2022, the report does not include ICT expenses recorded in the accounts for fixed assets in progress in commercial accounting.
+Until year 2022, it was not possible to include the share of ICT in fixed assets in progress in the report, as it was not separated from other fixed assets in progress in commercial accounting.

 As a default, the report shows all years and all administrative branches with their accounting units.
 Similarly, all accrual data for the accounts included in the report are presented for the commercial accounting accounts.